daniperez/gnome-mfa/README.md

 The title can be anything and can include some mark-up (```<b>```, ```<i>```... check Argos' documentation).
-The seed is the TOTP seed (HOTP not implemented yet) and the icon is the name of an icon as provided by GNOME ([link missing]).
+The seed is the TOTP seed (HOTP not implemented yet) and the icon is the name of an icon as provided by Gnome ([link missing]).
 In the picture above the icon names are "mail-mark-unread", "weather-overcast" and "calc".